MILL-LX/CritterConnect-2/README.md

 - POI proximity detection and LED indication
 - Button input for triggering animal sound playback
 - Efficient power management to ensure long battery life
+- Motor control using the **Adafruit TB6612 Motor Driver** for additional features

 ### Libraries Used